mlocati/mlocati.github.io/_articles/deploy-with-git-push.md

 Everything is almost ready!
 The only step required to deploy with a simple `git push` is to add the remote to your repository.

-For instance, if the server is available at the address <input type="text" id="dwgp-serveraddress" value="www.example.com" />, here's how to add a remote named `deploy` to your local repository:
+For instance, here's how to add a remote named `deploy` to your local repository:

 <div class="highlighter-rouge">
     <pre class="highlight"><code>git remote add deploy git@<span class="dwgp-serveraddress"></span>:/var/git/<span class="dwgp-reponame"></span>.git</code></pre>